Laser Treatment: Not Just for Heel Pain

 Many people suffering from neuropathic pain can reduce or even eliminate their reliance on medications, and even regain some nerve function, after a treatment course with the MLS laser.

 Normally, MLS laser therapy is thought of as an alternative to surgery, especially for chronic conditions.
 For many people with pain that just won’t go away, MLS is able to help them achieve full healing when nothing else could, making surgery completely unnecessary.

 However, in situations where surgery still is necessary, MLS laser therapy can be a great additional benefit.
 Administration of laser therapy to the surgical site can help significantly reduce post-surgical pain, increase the speed of wound healing and recovery, and even prevent the formation of scar tissue.

 As you might imagine after reading the above section, it isn’t just surgical wounds that can benefit from MLS laser therapy.
 We can also use the device to help with healing other types of wounds more quickly, including diabetic wounds or venous stasis ulcers.
 As with surgical wounds, benefits include faster closure and less scar formation.

 Advanced Care for All Your Foot and Ankle Needs

 The use of advanced technologies and therapies, such as the MLS laser, is one of the reasons we are able to get consistently remarkable results for our patients at the Community Foot Clinic of McPherson.

 For more information about MLS laser therapy, how it works, and what it can be used for, please feel free to read our service page on the device.
 There’s a lot more great information there!

 And if you’d like to schedule an appointment with us so we can fully evaluate your condition and offer the most effective treatment plan we can, please give us a call at (820) 241-3313 today.
-We have offices in McPherson, Lindsborg, and Hillsboro, and we look forward to the opportunity to serve you!
+We have offices in McPherson, Herington, and Hillsboro, and we look forward to the opportunity to serve you!